qorix-group/process_description/process/process_areas/quality_management/quality_roles.rst

    :id: rl__quality_manager
    :status: valid

    The quality managers shall be responsible for the planning and coordination of the quality activities, i.e. the quality management.
-He/She shall lead and monitor the quality relevant activities of the project.
+They shall lead and monitor the quality relevant activities of the project.

    Required skills